 The Tech Recruitment World Still Isn't Flat

-12 years ago, Thomas Friedman wrote about how technology helped re-shape the business world into a globalized, equal playing field.* “The world is flat”, he said to his wife upon returning home from a trip to Bangalore when all of those realizations came to fruition.
+12 years ago, Thomas Friedman discovered how technology re-shaped the business world into a globalized, equal playing field.* “The world is flat”, he said to his wife upon returning home from a trip to Bangalore when all of those realizations came to fruition.

-Those very words were the title of his next book, explaining the major forces, or “flatteners”, that led to the “flattening” of the world.
+Those very words were the title of his next book, where he described the major forces, or “flatteners”, that led to the “flattening” of the business world.
 The internet, outsourcing and supply chaining were just a few of the flatteners that created the most globalized and level playing field the world had ever seen.

-But the tech recruitment industry in Canada still hasn’t caught up.
+But unfortunately for the tech industry that's exploded in Canada in recent years, the tech recruitment industry here hasn’t caught up.

 The Tech Recruitment World Is Still Round

-In my previous article, “Recruitment And Immigration Trends in Canada: Is Your Company Prepared?”, I covered recent trends in Canada - a booming tech industry, a continuing increase in immigration, yet no connection between the two.
+In my previous blog post, “Recruitment And Immigration Trends in Canada: Is Your Company Prepared?”, I covered recent trends in Canada - a booming tech industry, a continuing increase in immigration, yet no connection between the two.

 Despite the experienced foreign talent and flat world we now live in, Canadian companies and recruiters still rely on the same recruitment practices and don’t consider the foreign tech talent that is available.
 Only 6% of entrepreneurs rely on immigrant workers to fill their needs for skilled employees**, and headhunting efforts within the industry are likely just as low.

-Luckily, the Canadian government has recognized that there is a lack of experienced tech talent in the country and has promised to admit nearly 1 million immigrants over the next 3 years (with 60% of those being from the economic class).
+Luckily, the Canadian government has recognized that there is a lack of experienced tech talent in the country and has promised to admit nearly 1 million immigrants over the next 3 years (60% as economic migrants aka skilled workers).
 Not only that, they are making it easier than ever for Canadian companies to hire and bring foreign tech talent into the country.

 The Tech Recruitment Flattener - The Global Talent Stream

 The main reason companies and recruiters rarely consider hiring foreign talent is simple - the immigration process takes extra time and money.
-Especially for newer companies that may not exist 6 months down the road, it’s a business reality that they need talent ASAP and can’t afford any extra expenses.
+Especially for newer companies that may not exist 6 months down the road, it’s a business reality that they need talent ASAP and can’t afford any added costs.

-But what if you are a growing company in a competitive market, could hire experienced international tech talent and have them in your Canadian office in a month?
+But what about a growing company in a competitive market given the opportunity to hire experienced international tech talent in just 4-6 weeks?

 That’s what the Global Talent Stream aims to provide.
-Launched this past June, the two-year pilot program makes it as quick as ever to bring foreign tech talent into Canada.
+Launched in June of 2017, the two-year pilot program makes it as easy as ever to bring foreign tech talent into Canada.